Feature image

 2. Check the MOT certificates.
 If the car has been tested in several locations, this could indicate that it was owned by different drivers in each area.
 If the paperwork is unavailable, you can find details of the MOT history using our free MOT check tool.

-Method four: Classic car clubs
+Method three: Classic car clubs

 Interested in the history of a rare or prestigious car?
 You may be able to obtain more detailed ownership information by contacting a few relevant classic car clubs.